Undergraduate minor: social work

 Critical Cultural Competence

-The School of Social Work administers the undergraduate certificate program in critical cultural competence; see Critical Cultural Competence in the Catalog.
+The School of Social Work administers the undergraduate certificate program in critical cultural competence; see the Certificate in Critical Cultural Competence in the Catalog.

 Resilience and Trauma-Informed Perspectives

 The undergraduate certificate program in resilience and trauma-informed perspectives is administered by the School of Social Work; see the Certificate in Resilience and Trauma-Informed Perspectives in the Catalog.

 Students may become involved in special projects such as the National Resource Center for Family-Centered Practice and the School of Social Work's programs in gerontology and in end-of-life care.